voxel51/platform-sdk/README.md

 - `TASK_DESCRIPTION` : the URL from which to download a JSON file that describes the task to be performed

-- `JOB_ID` : the ID of the job being executed by this task
+- `JOB_ID` : the ID of the job being executed by this task.
+Provided as an environment variable as an extra layer of redundancy in case the task JSON cannot be accessed

 - `API_TOKEN` : the API token that the process can use to communicate with the Platform API

 - `API_BASE_URL`: the base URL of the Platform API that the SDK will use

+- `LOGFILE_SIGNED_URL`: the URI to which to POST the logfile for the task.
+Provided as an environment variable as an extra layer of redundancy in case the task JSON cannot be accessed

 The following JSON file shows an example of a task specification provided to the `voxel51/vehicle-sense` analytic: